Thursday, February 16, 2017

 I can't recall discussing The Tin Star previously, although it seems I should have at some point.
 I haven't watched it in a few months, but I'd seen it several times prior to that.

-In general terms, Ben Owens (Anthony Perkins a few years away from playing Norman Bates) is the new sheriff of a small town, still struggling to figure out how to do it, but driven by a belief in serving the community to try.
+In general terms, Ben Owens (Anthony Perkins a few years away from playing Norman Bates) is the new sheriff, still struggling to figure out how to do it, but driven to try by a belief in serving the community.
 Morg Hickman (Henry Fonda) is a bounty hunter who brings his most recent bounty to their town, dead.
 He receives a chilly reception, which doesn't bother him much.
 See, he was a sheriff once, until he lost his family and decided the life wasn't worth it.

-Still, he needs Perkins to stay alive until he can get authorization to pay the bounty, so he steps in at one point when perkins has to confront the the local drunk bully Bogardus for murdering another man.
-At which point Perkins begins trying to learn about being a sheriff, and Fonda reluctantly teaches him.
+Still, he needs Ben to stay alive until he can get authorization to pay the bounty, so he steps in at one point when Ben has to confront the the local drunk bully Bogardus for murdering another man.
+At which point Ben begins trying to learn about being a sheriff, and Morg reluctantly teaches him.
 Things kind of spiral from there, as a couple of brothers (one played by Lee van Cleef) kill the beloved town doctor, and Ben quickly loses control of the posse to Bogardus.
 There's a whole big confrontation to be had there, and Morg has to decide what he wants to do.

 That's not really what I'm interested in.
 What's curious to me is the attitude of the townsfolk.
 They picked Ben for sheriff, or he volunteered, because there was no one else.
 Well, Bogardus wanted it, but as Morg notes, Bogardus just wanted a license to kill.
 And the townsfolk want prisoners brought in alive (so they can kill them after a trial and the joys of jail chow).